-4.2.1 Graduate assistants are graduate students currently enrolled in degree programs who are appointed through established University procedures and according to University policy governing graduate assistantships.
+- 4.2.1 Graduate assistants are graduate students currently enrolled in degree programs who are appointed through established University procedures and according to University policy governing graduate assistantships.
 Duties assigned to graduate assistants may include (but not be limited to) classroom instruction, student advising, writing supervision, reading of papers and examinations, and research.
-The responsibilities delegated to a graduate assistant must be performed under the supervision of an appropriate faculty member or administrator.

-4.2.2 With the participation of graduate student representatives, each unit appointing graduate assistants shall develop policies and make available current information covering, but not limited to, the following:

-- (a) criteria for selecting new graduate assistants - (b) criteria for renewing and/or continuing graduate assistantships - (c) stipends (see 4.2.4) - (d) stipend advancement and promotion - (e) tax status of stipends (according to IRS policy) - (f) procedures for evaluating performance (see also 2.5.2-2.5.2.4) - (g) length of term of appointment, including continuance and renewal of graduate assistantships - (h) work load, duties, and vacation schedules - (i) grievance procedures

-4.2.3 By March 31st of each calendar year, units shall advise each graduate assistant in writing of one (or more) of the following: (a) that the assistantship will be renewed for the following academic year; (b) that the assistantship will be renewed provided the assistant is able to meet certain specified conditions; (c) that the assistantship will be renewed provided the unit is able to meet certain specified conditions; (d) that the assistantship will not be renewed for the following academic year.
+The responsibilities delegated to a graduate assistant must be performed under the supervision of an appropriate faculty member or administrator. - 4.2.2 With the participation of graduate student representatives, each unit appointing graduate assistants shall develop policies and make available current information covering, but not limited to, the following: - uppe a. criteria for selecting new graduate assistants - -untrol b. criteria for renewing and/or continuing gradu - c. stipends (see 4.2.4) - d. stipend advancement and promotion - seture, tax status of stipends (according to IRS policy) - for the procedures for evaluating performance (see also 2.52-2.5.24) - g. length of term of appointment, including continuance and renewal of graduate assistantships - h. work load, duties, and vacation schedules - i. grievance procedures - 4.2.3 By March 31st of each calendar year, units shall advise each graduate assistant in writing of one (or more) of the following: (a) that the assistant-ship will be renewed for the following academic year; (b) that the assistantship will be renewed provided the assistant is able to meet certain specified conditions; (c) that the assistantship will be renewed provided the unit is able to meet certain specified conditions; (d) that the assistantship will not be renewed for the following academic year.
 If the assistantship is not renewed, the reasons shall be indicated.
-Evaluative judgments about students should be communicated in accordance with guidelines in 2.4.8.
-(See all Sections 2.5.2-2.5.2.4.)

-4.2.4 The Office of the Provost shall establish a campuswide policy for graduate assistant stipends, taking into account (a) the amount of stipend adequate in relation to the current cost of living, (b) the need to be competitive with other universities, and (c) the availability of resources for graduate assistant stipends.
+Evaluative judgments about students should be communicated in accordance with guidelines in 24.8.
+(See all Sections 2.52-2.52.4) - 4.2.4 The Office of the Provost shall establish a campuswide policy for graduate assistant stipends, taking into account (a) the amount of stipend adequate in relation to the current cost of living, (b) the need to be competitive with other universities, and (c) the availability of resources for graduate assistant stipends.
 (The Office of the Provost shall consult with the Dean of The Graduate School and the University Graduate Council on graduate assistant stipend levels.)

-4.2.5 Graduate assistants are entitled to all benefits normally accorded to full-time graduate students, except as specified under policies established in accordance with 4.2.7.

-4.2.6 All graduate assistants are entitled to such clericalsecretarial help and supplies as are commensurate with their assigned responsibilities and the resources of the unit.
-4.2.7 The Office of the Provost and the Office of the Vice President for Finance and Operations, in consultation with the Dean of The Graduate School and the University Graduate Council and other appropriate, duly authorized authorities, shall review and publish policies for graduate assistants relating to (a) sick leave, (b) parking privileges, (c) bus privileges, (d) travel off campus, (e) insurance, and (f) health care.

-4.2.8 Within the constraints of their training, experience and responsibilities, graduate assistants have a right to the same professional respect as that accorded to regular faculty.
+- 4.2.5 Graduate assistants are entitled to all benefits normally accorded to full-time graduate students, except as specified under policies established in accordance with 4.2.7. - 4.2.6 All graduate assistants are entitled to such clerical-secretarial help and supplies as are commensurate with their assigned responsibilities and the resources of the unit. - 4.2.7 The Office of the Provost and the Office of the Vice President for Finance and Operations, in consultation with the Dean of The Graduate School and the University Graduate Council and other appropriate, duly authorized authorities, shall review and publish policies for graduate assistants relating to (a) sick leave, (b) parking privileges, (c) bus privileges, (d) travel off campus, (e) insurance, and (f) health care. - 4.2.8 Within the constraints of their training, experience and responsibilities, graduate assistants have a right to the same professional respect as that accorded to regular faculty.